4 / 15

 Suck Up the Dust As You Go

 Most DIYers start cleaning the interior by shampooing the carpet.
 That's a mistake—you'll just get it dirty again as you clean the upper surfaces.
-Instead, start at the top and work your way down.
+Instead, try our car tricks and start at the top and work your way down.
 Vacuum the headliner, dash, console and door panels.
 Then clean all the glass, and dust the nooks and crannies.
 Sweep the dust out of the cracks with a detailing brush.
 Catch all that crud right away with your vacuum.
 Learn more about how to clean and restore your car's interior.